Antonio Mignucci: Publications

-Mignucci has published extensively authoring with colleagues over 60 peer-reviewed publications in scientific journals He published his first book titled "El manatí de Puerto Rico," which details the natural history of Caribbean manatees in this tropical island.
-His second book was a children's book titled "Aunque viva en el agua," and his third book was an edited scientific compilation of conservation methods for manatees and dugongs around the world titled "Sirenian conservation: Issues and strategies in developing countries."
+Mignucci has published extensively authoring with colleagues over 105 peer-reviewed publications in scientific journals He published his first book titled "El manatí de Puerto Rico," which details the natural history of Caribbean manatees in this tropical island.
+His second book was a children's book titled "Aunque viva en el agua," and his third book was an edited scientific compilation of conservation methods for manatees and dugongs around the world titled "Sirenian conservation: Issues and strategies in developing countries.
+In 2017 and 2018 he co-authored two books with Fundación Omacha, one titled "Guía para la atención de varamientos de mamíferos acuáticos en Colombia," and a second titled "Cetáceos, sirénios y tortugas Marinas: Guía de identificación en el Caribe y Pacífico colombiano."
+His sixth book was co-authored with his late mother, María C. Giannoni, in 2021 and titled "Mi enigmática sonrisa," and his last book was published in 2022, co-authored with the Puerto Rican poet Isabelita Freire de Matos, titled "Para un manatí: Moisés y las sirenas."

 Community education and outreach

 Through the Caribbean Stranding Network, Mignucci has applied his scientific and research experience on oceans and marine wildlife to outreach and community educational programs in Puerto Rico.
 He is the author of didactic materials, both in video, multimedia and printed formats, on information and conservation awareness about our seas and endangered marine wildlife.
 In 1994, he co-authored with the late singer Tony Croatto the song and video "Moisés llego del Mar" about manatees and their protection.
 The song became a symbol for wildlife conservation in Puerto Rico.

-Since 1994, he is an executive member of the Sirenian Specialist Group of the IUCN-The World Conservation Union in Gland, Switzerland.
-His work was featured throughout the globe in the Earthpulse II television series of the National Geographic Channel, broadcast in 2002 and 2003, in ABC-TV's program Ocean Mysteries with Jeff Corwin in 2013, and PBS and England's Channel 4 program Born in the Wild in 2014.
+Since 1994, he is an Commission Member of the Sirenian Specialist Group of the IUCN-The World Conservation Union in Gland, Switzerland.
+His work was featured throughout the globe in the "Earthpulse II" television series of the National Geographic Channel, broadcast in 2002 and 2003, in ABC-TV's program "Ocean Mysteries with Jeff Corwin" in 2013, PBS and England's Channel 4 program "Born in the Wild" in 2014, PBS, BBC, and Animal Planet's "Nature: Viva Puerto Rico" ("Puerto Rico: Island of Enchantment") in 2017 and 2019, and MedienKontor's "Seekühe Erhaltung Center" in 2021.

 Honors and awards

-In 2004, he was awarded the Citizen of the Year Award by the Puerto Rico Environmental Quality Board, and the Environmental Quality Award by the US Environmental Protection Agency in New York City.
+In 2004, he was awarded the "Citizen of the Year Award" by the Puerto Rico Environmental Quality Board, and the "Environmental Quality Award" by the United States Environmental Protection Agency in New York City.
+In 2022 and 2023, he earned the Global Humane's (American Humane) "Humane Hero Award," and was named "Ambassador" in the 2023 National Puerto Rican Day Parade in New York City.
+In 2024, the Scuba Diving Magazine, PADI, and Seiko Watch of America chose him as "Sea Hero" for his January 2024 issue of the magazine.